klaviyo/magento2-klaviyo/README.md

 - **Tracks viewing an item (catalog product)**
   - Only will work if user is signed in
-  - Inspect page source, find `learnq` snippet and see what PHP is echoing out
+  - Inspect page source, find `window.klaviyo` snippet and see what PHP is echoing out
   - Should be a `Viewed Product` track call with product details

 - **Saves checkout emails**